Langhorne Manor School

-The Langhorne Manor School, now known as Langhorne Manor Borough Hall, is an historic, American one-room school building that is located in Langhorne Manor, Bucks County, Pennsylvania.
+The Langhorne Manor School, now known as Langhorne Manor Borough Hall, is an historic one-room school building in Langhorne Manor, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2008.

 History and architectural features

 Built in 1891, this historic structure is a small 1 1/2-story building with stone-faced, wood-frame walls and a slate covered hipped roof.
 Designed in the Queen Anne style, it measures thirty-three feet wide by forty-three feet deep.
 The roof features two eyelid dormers and a gable dormer with fishscale shingles.
 The school was converted to a borough hall in 1959.

-It was added to the National Register of Historic Places in 2008.